 Pekins As Meat Birds

 I keep Pekin ducks for eggs and breeding purposes, but have tasted their meat.
 The meat produced by this breed is both tender, flavorful, and moist.

 The meat produced by Pekin ducks boasts a high protein percentage.
 These ducks produce a mostly dark meat that is far less greasy in texture and taste than that of many other duck breeds.

-It typically takes only roughly six weeks for a Pekin duck of either sex to mature to butcher weight – about seven pounds.
+It typically takes only roughly six weeks for a Pekin duck of either gender to mature to butcher weight – about seven pounds.
 Jumbo Pekin drakes will usually weigh a minimum of seven pounds and hens nine and a half pounds of more, once fully mature.

 A Pekin duck of any variety commonly reaches maturity in approximately 12 weeks.
 The rapid weight growth associated with the Pekin duck breed is one of the main reasons they are so popular with meat bird breeders.